rknop/rkwebutil/README.md

 ## rkauth

 A system for defining users and authenticating them to a web server.
-Assumes use of SQLAlchmey, Postgres, flask, and flask-session
+Assumes use of Postgres, flask, and flask-session

 Includes files: